How Much Does a Running Toilet Cost?

 Submetering apartment buildings can measure water usage at the individual apartment unit and fixture level and can help detect running toilets early.
 By closely monitoring water consumption, submeters can identify sudden spikes or consistent overuse that may indicate a running or leaking toilet.

-With the help of submetering, homeowners or multifamily property owners can address running toilets quickly and avoid costly water bills.
+With the help of submetering devices, homeowners or multifamily property owners can address running toilets quickly, save water, and avoid costly water bills.

 Here's a sample case study from DrizzleX when they implemented a submetering solution for toilets in a property.